On extended perfect codes: Conclusion

 In this work we completely characterize all numbers $n$, $p$ and $m$, for which there exists an extended $1$-perfect code in $H(n,q)$, $q=p^m$.
 The situation for $q$ not a prime power seems more complicated, especially since nontrivial $1$-perfect codes are still not known in this case.

 The crucial idea of the proof of Theorem \ref{T:prime} is to find analytically some elements of the quotient matrix of the distance partition of initial code in $i$-distance Hamming graph for some $i$ and then analyze it.
-We believe that this idea will be useful for other interesting families of completely regular codes in different distance-regular graphs.
+New necessary conditions from Theorems \ref{T:general_q_2} and \ref{T:general_J} require further analysis and may exclude some infinite series of parameters.